-During the 25 years of the World Wide Web, several ways of representing umlauts in a way that conforms with a limited set of characters have been created, from the HTML-code equivalents of ”Ä (Ä) to UFT character replacements such as %C3%84 (Ä).
+During the 25 years of the world wide web, several ways of representing umlauts in a way that conforms with a limited set of characters have been created, from the HTML-code equivalents of ”Ä (Ä) to UTF character replacements such as %C3%84 (Ä).
 But even before that, since the early days of typewriters, there was an easy way of replacing umlauts that is still widely used by German speakers when forced to type on a keyboard that lacks the correct keys: adding a “e” to the character without the dots on top “AE” (Ä).

 When it comes to on-site keyword use, umlauts mainly are of concern for URLs, as it is still common to form these using only ASCII characters for ease of use and to avoid the risk of misrepresentation in certain web browsers as well as non-functioning links.
 But what are we to do with the sometimes significant search volume that we might miss if we ignore the alternative spellings and character representations?
 We had a look at some examples in order to shed some light on how Google handles these search queries.